BetterThanTomorrow/calva/docs/integration.md

 ## 3. Publishing a New Calva Version

-When a VSIX is good enough for release, and someone authorized to commit to the `master` branch has _at least half an hour of spare time_, the following will bring it to the Marketplace:
+When a VSIX is good enough for release, and someone authorized to commit to the `published` branch has _at least half an hour of spare time_, the following will bring it to the Marketplace:

 1. Checkout `dev`
 1. Add the CHANGELOG entries from `[Unreleased]`, **NB** There should be no newline between the header and the entries.